Gopinath0903/Module-2/2C BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - RELATING TWO NUMBERS.md

 ### RESULT

 ```
-thus the  program in Python to calculate the value of the following expression by using lambda function was exceuted successfully
+thus the  program in Python to calculate the value of the following expression by using lambda function was executed successfully

 ```